 Garrett S. Sill has served as Chief Financial Officer and Treasurer since July 2013.
 From January 2013 to July 2013, Mr. Sill served as Acting Chief Financial Officer and Acting Treasurer.
 From 2011 to January 2013, Mr. Sill served as Vice President and Assistant Treasurer of Security National Life Insurance Company, a wholly owned subsidiary of the Company.
-From 2002 to 2011, Mr. Sill was Chief Financial Officer and Treasurer of SecurityNational Mortgage Company, a wholly-owned subsidiary of the Company.
-From 1997 to 2002, he was Vice President and Controller of SecurityNational Mortgage Company.
+From 2002 to 2011, Mr. Sill was Chief Financial Officer and Treasurer of SecurityNational Mortgage Company, a wholly owned subsidiary of the Company.
 Mr. Sill is a certified public accountant, having been licensed since 2002.
 He holds a B.A. degree in Accounting from Weber State University and a Master's degree in Business Administration from the University of Utah.
 Mr. Sill also serves as a member of the Advisory Council of the School of Accounting and Taxation at Weber State University.